 Vegan french toast casserole is an easy-to-make morning breakfast!
 Pieces of french bread are covered in a homemade vegan custard, topped with a candied pecan crumble and baked to perfection!
-Enjoy this french toast bake right away or refrigerate overnight and bake it the next morning.
+Enjoy this baked french toast right away or refrigerate it overnight and bake it the next morning.
 Holiday brunch will win over the whole family with this recipe!

 Weekend mornings call for more than a simple slice of hummus avocado toast.
 And, around here I like to keep brunch fresh and fun for the family which means we’re constantly trying new recipes like my blueberry breakfast cake.

 A few weekends ago I was on the search for an indulgent morning sweet for the upcoming holidays.

 This vegan french toast casserole definitely nailed it!